DBT Therapy for Teens at Stonewater

 DBT Group Therapy

-Group DBT skills training allows adolescents to learn and practice the four core skills alongside peers facing similar challenges.
+Group DBT skills training allows adolescents to learn and practice skills from the four core modules alongside peers facing similar challenges.
 This setting builds confidence, reinforces learning, and normalizes struggle in a structured, respectful environment.

 Stage-Based Trauma Treatment

-For trauma survivors, DBT principles are implemented in progressive stages.
+For adolescents impacted by trauma, DBT principles are implemented in progressive stages.
 Stabilization precedes deeper emotional work.
 Each stage builds on the previous one, allowing healing to occur at a sustainable pace.

 How DBT Therapy Works at Stonewater